 Manage Your Medical Problems

 You may not be able to have dental work for 3 months after certain surgeries (joint replacement or heart valve surgery).
 So be sure to schedule your dental work before your surgery.
+Ask your surgeon about when to have dental work before the surgery.

 If you smoke, you need to stop.
 Ask your provider for help.
-Smoking will slow down your healing after surgery.
+Smoking will slow your healing after surgery.

 Tell all your providers that you are having surgery.
 They may suggest a change in your medicines before your operation.